knightedcodemonkey/duel/README.md

 ## Gotchas

+These are definitely edge cases, and would only really come up if your project mixes file extensions.
+For example, if you have `.ts` files combined with `.mts`, and/or `.cts`.
+For most project, things should just work as expected.

 * Unfortunately, TypeScript doesn't really build [dual packages](https://nodejs.org/api/packages.html#dual-commonjses-module-packages) very well in regards to preserving module system by file extension.
-For instance, it will **always** create CJS exports when `--module commonjs` is used, _even on files with an `.mts` extension_, which is contrary to [how Node determines module systems](https://nodejs.org/api/packages.html#determining-module-system).
-The `tsc` compiler is fundamentally broken in this regard.
-One reference issue is https://github.com/microsoft/TypeScript/issues/54573.
-If you use `.mts` extensions to enforce an ESM module system, this will break in the corresponding dual CJS build.
-There is no way to fix this until TypeScript fixes their compiler.

-* If targeting a dual CJS build, and you are using [top level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await), you will most likely encounter the compilation error `error TS1378: Top-level 'await' expressions are only allowed when the 'module' option is set to 'es2022', 'esnext', 'system', 'node16', or 'nodenext', and the 'target' option is set to 'es2017' or higher.` during the CJS build.
-This is because `duel` creates a temporary `tsconfig.json` from your original and necessarily overwrites the `--module` and `--moduleResolution` based on the provided `--target-ext`.
-There is no workaround other than to **not** use top level await if you want a dual build.
+For instance, there doesn't appear to be a way to convert an arbitrary `.ts` file into another module system, _while also preserving the module system of `.mts` and `.cts` files_.
+In my opinion, the `tsc` compiler is fundamentally broken in this regard, and at best is enforcing usage patterns it shouldn't.
+If you want to see one of my extended rants on this, check out this [comment](https://github.com/microsoft/TypeScript/pull/50985#issuecomment-1656991606).
+This is only mentioned for transparency, `duel` will correct for this and produce files with the module system you would expect based on the files extension, so that it works with [how Node.js determines module systems](https://nodejs.org/api/packages.html#determining-module-system).

 * If doing an `import type` across module systems, i.e. from `.mts` into `.cts`, or vice versa, you might encounter the compilation error ``error TS1452: 'resolution-mode' assertions are only supported when `moduleResolution` is `node16` or `nodenext`.``.
 This is a [known issue](https://github.com/microsoft/TypeScript/issues/49055) and TypeScript currently suggests installing the nightly build, i.e. `npm i typescript@next`.